 III part: the activity of public administrations (3 CFU):

 The regulatory function.
 General administrative acts.

 The administrative power, the procedure, the provision.
 The invalidity of the administrative act.
 Second degree administrative proceedings.
-The contracts.

 The course is developed through lectures and seminars, addressed to the deepening of specific themes with the experts, through the examination of case studies.
 With the right conditions, it is possible that the lectures will follow a dinamic and dialectic approach, in order to actively involve the students with questions and open debates in the classroom.
 The teaching will be delivered in person, or remotely (in streaming and/or asynchronous mode) if the health conditions and the consequent organizational measures so require, in Italian language.
 In case of variations or problems, students will be promptly updated and informed accordingly.
 Attendance to the lessons is not compulsory, but strongly recommended.